Acequia: Usage in the American Southwest

 The earliest known irrigation canals in the United States date back to 1200 BCE.
 The Hohokam of Arizona built large irrigation canals beginning about 800 CE.

 By the year 1400 CE, the Pueblo Indians in New Mexico were using canals and ditches to irrigate their crops.
 With their arrival in New Mexico in 1598, the Spanish colonizers introduced their system of water management.
 Subsequently, Spanish acequias were also built and used in California, Arizona, and Texas.
 Acequias continue to provide a primary source of water for farming and ranching in the region of south central Colorado known as the Upper Rio Grande watershed or Rio Arriba and some 700 in northern New Mexico continue to function.
-This type of governance over acequias is to date the oldest depiction of European resource management still active in the United States today.
+The governance of these acequias is the oldest style of European resource management still active in the United States today.

 Design

 Acequias are gravity chutes, similar in concept to flumes.
 Some acequias are conveyed through pipes or aqueducts, of modern fabrication or decades or centuries old (see transvasement).
 For the system to function properly the channel must have a good gradient to maintain the flow of water.

 When rainfall and snowmelt start to flow it is carried into the Acequia Madre and through the connecting channels throughout parts of New Mexico.
 Acequias have several components that control the transport of water: